I have a laundry mountain.

 Bonus points: Use that vinegar to help get rid of residual dry erase marker from the top of the machine.

 Laundry Hack #9: Use a Garment Bag for “Hang Dry Only Clothes”

 As an Alternative to writing all over your machine, use a Dollar Store garment bag to wash the “hang dry only” clothes.
 Find the bag while you’re tossing everything else into the drier.
 Hang up the clothes.
 Don’t stress.

 Laundry Hack #10: Get Rid of Clothes You Don’t Wear, or That Don’t Fit.

-The first step to tidying up your life according to Mari Kondo is to purge way more clothes than you think you will.
-When we did this the first time I had 10, 30 gallon sized bags of clothes to give away.
+The first step to tidying up your life according to Kon-Mari Method is to purge your clothes.
+Mari Kondo doesn’t believe in cleaning by room, instead by category and clothes is the first (and often the easiest) category.
+When we did this the first time I had ten, 30 gallon sized bags of clothes to give away.

 So those jeans from your junior year in college that make your ass look amazing?
 Toss ‘em.
-Kondo believes in “thanking” them for their service.
+Kondo also is a shinto buddhist and believes in “thanking” them for their service.
 This helps for some reason.
 (Seriously).
-Also it helps when I have less clothes to wash because I have less clothes in my closet. #mathproblems
+Also it helps when I have less clothes to wash because I have less clothes in my closet.

 Laundry Hack #11: Downsize Your Laundry Baskets